rit-coms/COMS-Console/README.md

 - Initialized a Tauri project to replace the previous Python backend, incurring less overhead during IPC and giving more control over window management
 - Configured Vite to work seamlessly with Tauri
 - Set Tauri to launch in fullscreen mode on startup for a better user experience
-- Introduced error handling for file system access that propogates to the front end
+- Introduced error handling for file system access that propagates to the front end

 ## Future Project Roadmap

-### Hardware
+### System Runtime

 - **Simplified Raspberry Pi Deployment:** Streamline the deployment process on the Raspberry Pi to make it more user-friendly

+- **Kiosk Mode:** Run with less overhead using a custom kiosk window manager like [cage](https://github.com/cage-kiosk/cage) (for pi only)

 ### Backend

 - **Pause Menu Screen:** Implement a general overlay that communicates to the game to pause and give the options to quit out of a game

-- **Global Controller Key Listening:** Listen for certain inputs from the controller that should be used to draw inputs or navigate
+- **Global Controller Key Listening:** Listen for certain inputs from the controller globally to manage game runtimes

 - **Tauri v2 Migration:** Transition the backend tauri api from v1 &rarr; v2 for easier IPC, further package compartmentalization, and more testing functionality